8.5

 Deployment: Cloud Hosted

-Why We Chose It: Sage Intacct’s AI-powered accounting and ERP capabilities impressed us with their ability to support growth from the get-go and scale alongside a business.
-This adaptability is useful for businesses at different stages of growth, offering automated accounts payable and a general ledger equipped with anomaly detection.
+Sage Intacct delivers AI-powered accounting and ERP capabilities that support businesses from the get-go and scale with you as your business grows.
+Its adaptability makes it great for business any stage of growth, offering automated accounts payable and a general ledger equipped with AI anomaly detection.

-We appreciated Intacct’s sophisticated general ledger, which includes a multidimensional chart of accounts.
-This feature helps manage intricate financial operations across multiple entities, best for international organizations.
-The real game changer is the ability to merge data, manage currency conversions, and generate consolidated reports without waiting for month-end closings.
+The system features a sophisticated general ledger with a multidimensional chart of accounts, enabling efficient financial management across various entities.
+This makes it ideal for international and multi-department organizations.
+A real game changer for Sage Intacct is its ability to handle currency conversations and generate consolidated reports without waiting for month-end closings.

-Intacct provides editable invoice templates in Microsoft Word format and integrates with payment processors like Paya and EBizCharge to accept credit card, debit card, and eCheck payments.
-However, you’ll need the help of a value-added reseller or VAR for implementation, support, and customizations.
-VARs offer industry knowledge and local expertise, but their quality and costs can vary.
+Sage Intacct includes editable invoice templates with Microsoft Word and integrations with payment processors like Paya and EBizCharge for credit cards, debit cards, and eCheck Payments.
+However, implementation, support, and customizations typically require assistance from a value-added reseller (VAR).
+While VARs provide industry expertise and localized support, their quality and costs can vary.

 Unlike Xero, FreshBooks, or QuickBooks Online, Zoho Books offers a free plan for one user and one accountant.
 However, it doesn’t have a built-in payment gateway, so you’ll need to integrate with third-party services.
-We also found Zoho apps quite interdependent; if you need more than just Zoho Books and Zoho Inventory, you’re better off getting the Zoho One bundle for full functionality.
+Zoho apps are also highly interdependent — meaning if you need more than just Zoho Books and Zoho Inventory, you’re better off getting the Zoho One bundle for full functionality starting at $37 per employee per month.

 Zoho Books